TBurchfield/ReddTwit/README.md

 # Future improvements

-The project could benefit from some pep8.
-In addition, I may automate some tools for making regular posts.
+I may automate some tools for making regular posts.